-The geography curriculum at Wavendon Gate School seeks to give pupils a solid foundation and broad overview into some of the most important factors that affect the world we live in and help us to develop a comprehensive understanding of place.
+The geography curriculum at Wavendon Gate School seeks to give pupils a solid foundation and broad overview into some of the most important factors that affect the world we live in and helps them to develop a comprehensive understanding of place.
 The curriculum gives pupils a strong grounding in world geography and provides them with the opportunity to compare the local area of Milton Keynes to settlements within the UK and beyond.
-While studying these periods the units explore themes of environmental change, human impact on the world and natural phenomenon.
+While studying these periods, the units explore themes of environmental change, human impact on the world and natural phenomenon.

 Progression within our geography curriculum is clear: it starts with what is familiar to children and extends outwards.
 Progression in fieldwork skills is built across units and offers rich opportunities for mapping, technical drawing and exploring the environment in a concrete physical way.
 Other units offer scope for pupils to use digital resources, globes, atlases and Geographical Information Systems to explore regions.
 Key technical vocabulary is mapped onto each unit, allowing children to build a rich bank of geographical language.